venksrid001/cowrie/architecture-design.md

 ### 4.4 Physical

 Cowrie has been built as a virtual honeypot.
-Therefore, there is very little in terms of physical requirements for this project.
+Therefore, there is very little in terms of physical requirements for the development of this project.
 It can be set up on any server or computer that has Python 3.7+ and Python-virtualenv installed and is connected to a network.
-This project does not require a database to be set up or backup servers to be in place, figure 4.4.1 shows that only a network connection is required for the virtual enviroment to opperate.
+Being a virual envroment that is ment to be attacked, any outside access to databases or backups pose a risk the attacker could access them outside of the controled enviroment.
+Therefore, project does not require a database to be set up or backup servers to be in place, figure 4.4.1 shows that only a network connection is required for the virtual enviroment to opperate.

 ![](physical/physical_network.png)